For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 • Isinglass

-Gelatin is a type of protein made from cows’ or pigs’ connective tissues such as bones, skin, tendons, ligaments etc. It’s obtained by boiling the parts with water.
+Gelatin derives from boiling cows’ or pigs’ connective tissues like bones, skin, tendons, and ligaments with water.

-It’s used as a gelling agent, stabilizer, thickener, or texturizer in many food sources.
+It serves as a gelling agent, stabilizer, thickener, or texturizer in various food sources.

 Where can you find gelatin?

 You can usually find gelatin in sweets such as gummy bears, marshmallows, jelly beans, cakes, puddings, and ice creams.
-Except for food, gelatin can be found in shampoos, face masks and other beauty products.
+Except for food, you can find gelatin in shampoos, face masks and other beauty products.

 What is Collagen?